preetravalamericancircuits/Projects/ACI-ProcessActivities/07-Shipping-Logistics/Stakeholder-Interview-Questions.md

 123. **What would you change about the current process?**
 124. **Who else should we talk to about shipping?**
 125. **What documentation can you share to help us understand?**

+---

+## Stakeholder Feedback: Larry’s Suggestions for Process and System Improvements

+1. **SQL Integration for Shipping Data**
+   - Use SQL to manage UPS shipping files, including 'On-Time Delivery' and 'Returns' data, to improve tracking and analysis of shipments.

+2. **Vendor Open Reports Sharing**
+   - Make reports on parts received from vendors easily shareable with relevant personnel for greater transparency and coordination.